 Online Meeting Notices

 Filing your meeting notice online is a fast and efficient way to make your meeting information available to the Public.
-To add a new meeting notice, click on ADD MEETING NOTICE
+In order to avoid the need for future amendments, it is reccommended that notices not be filed more than one year in advance of the meeting.
+To add a new meeting notice, click on ADD MEETING NOTICE.

 Meetings of Public Bodies